kjsmith218cb/ChuckNorrisJokeBank/README.md

 6. Add the created images to your Assets.xcassets within your project

 ### Set-up
-LaunchScreen.storyboard
+#### LaunchScreen.storyboard
 1. Add image Object and position to suit your design
 2. Set image in Attributes Inspector to 'Mission Statement'

-Create the MVC layout
+#### Create the MVC layout
-Add 3 new Groups (File > New > Group)
+**Add 3 new Groups (File > New > Group)**
 1. Model
 2. View
 3. Controller
 4. Move *.storyboard to View Group
 5. Move *.ViewController to Controller Group

-Create 2 new [UIViewController SubClass] files in the Controller Group (File > New > File > Coca Touch Class)
+#### Create 2 new [UIViewController SubClass] files in the Controller Group (File > New > File > Coca Touch Class)
 1. SingleJokeViewController.swift
 2. JokeListViewController.swift

-Add 2 new ViewController Objects to your Main.storyboard Give one a class (within Identity Inspector) of SingleJokeViewController Give the other a class of JokeListViewController
+#### Add 2 new ViewController Objects to your Main.storyboard**
+1. Give one a class (within Identity Inspector) of SingleJokeViewController
-(This now links your code to the 'Assistant' when viewing through Main.storybord)
+2. Give the other a class of JokeListViewController *(This now links your code to the 'Assistant' when viewing through Main.storybord)*

-Create Segues
+#### Create Segues
-From View Controller Scene - Click on the ViewController icon [yellow symbol] Hold 'Control Button' and drag the blue line to one of the new view controllers created.
+1. From View Controller Scene - Click on the ViewController icon [yellow symbol]
+2. Hold 'Control Button' and drag the blue line to one of the new view controllers created.
-Repeat this and drag to the other newly created view controller.
+3. Repeat this and drag to the other newly created view controller.

-Click on the 1st Segue arrow and from within the attributes inspector give the identifier the name 'goToSingle' (Present Modally)
+4. Click on the 1st Segue arrow and from within the attributes inspector give the identifier the name 'goToSingle' (Present Modally)
-Click on the 2nd Segue arrow and from within the attributes inspector give the identifier the name 'goToList' (Present Modally)
+5. Click on the 2nd Segue arrow and from within the attributes inspector give the identifier the name 'goToList' (Present Modally)

-Main.storyboard
+#### Main.storyboard
-SingleJokeViewController - Will already appear over the first screen (ViewController) with part of the first screen still showing
+**SingleJokeViewController** - Will already appear over the first screen (ViewController) with part of the first screen still showing

-JokeListViewController - To make this not appear as a pop-up message...
-Within the View Controller Attributes Inspector, set 'Transition Style' to 'Flip Horizontal' and set 'Presentation' to 'Full Screen'
+**JokeListViewController** - We need to make this appear as a pop-up message...
+1. Within the View Controller Attributes Inspector set 'Transition Style' to 'Flip Horizontal' and set 'Presentation' to 'Full Screen'

-[VC] ViewController - Add: 2 image Objects, 1 label Object and 3 button Objects [VC] SingleJokeViewController - Add: 4 image Objects, 1 label Object and 1 button Object [VC] JokeListViewController - Add: 1 image Object, 1 tableView Object (Add 1 prototype cell with 'identifier "Cell") and 1 button Object
+**ViewController** - Add: 2 image Objects, 1 label Object and 3 button Objects
+**SingleJokeViewController** - Add: 4 image Objects, 1 label Object and 1 button Object
+**JokeListViewController** - Add: 1 image Object, 1 tableView Object (Add 1 prototype cell with 'identifier "Cell") and 1 button Object
-[VC] JokeListViewController/TableView - Add: 1 label Object to the prototype cell and format the text to suit your design [refer to Co-op Bank App research]
+**JokeListViewController** TableView - Add: 1 label Object to the prototype cell and format the text to suit your design [refer to Co-op Bank App research]

 1. Position objects to suit your design [refer to Co-op Bank App research]
 2. Add the IBOutlets to corresponding ViewController file
 3. Add IBActions to corresponding ViewController file
 4. Set images in Attributes Inspectors to relevant images you created

-Create a new [UITableViewCell] files in the View Group (File > New > File > Coca Touch Class)
+Create a new UITableViewCell file in the View Group (File > New > File > Coca Touch Class)
 1. JokeCell - Used to format the text of the joke retrieved for displaying in our table

 Create 2 new Swift Files in your 'Model' group (File > New > File > Swift File)
 1. RandomJokeManagerJokeDelegate - Used to fetch a random joke from the API
 2. RandomJokeData

-MODEL: RandomJokeManagerDelegate
+#### MODEL: RandomJokeManagerDelegate
 1. Set protocol and functions we require to pass the data back to SingleJokeViewController or JokeListViewController
 2. Provide API address that we will use to fetch a random joke
 3. Perform a request to get hold of that random joke
 4. Decode the JSON Data ready to pass back

-MODEL: RandomJokeData
+#### MODEL: RandomJokeData
 1. Set struct format that will hold the joke returned from RandomJokeManagerDelegate

-CONTROLLER: ViewController.swift
+#### CONTROLLER: ViewController.swift
 1. Edit the appearance of your IBOutlets to match your design [refer to Co-op Bank App research]
 2. In your 'Button 1' IBActions enter 'self.performSegue(withIdentifier: "goToSingle", sender: self)'
 3. In your 'Button 2' IBActions enter 'self.performSegue(withIdentifier: "goToList", sender: self)'